Dimulski/spring-boot-react/README.md

     - These classes should have fields, getters and setters for the properties we want to store.
     - To interract with the database, we need to create repository interfaces.
 This is where we need to add the dependancy for Spring Data JPA.
 3. Handle Service Layer
     - Here we implement the service classes to encapsulate business logic related to the data.
-These classes can perform conmplex operations such as data validation, business reinforcement and data transformation.
+These classes can perform complex operations such as data validation, business reinforcement and data transformation.
 4. Define Controllers
-    - This is the actual place we define the API point that is visible to the outside world.
     - Controller classes that handle incoming HTTP requests and return appropriate responses.
 5. Configure Application Properties
-    - database connection details, server port, etc.
+    - Database connection details, server port, etc.
 6. Run Application
     - API testing with:
         - Postman